 The Head of Audit reports, at least annually, to the Audit Committee on the independence of the Function and its staff.
-This is supported by a formal assessment of independence and objectivity for long serving staff if applicable, together with an independence self-certification.

-The Head of Audit will disclose any interference and its implications to the Board via the Audit Committee
+This is supported by a formal assessment of independence and objectivity for long serving staff, together with an independence self-certification signed by all members of GIA.
+The Head of Audit will disclose any interference and its implications to the Board via the Audit Committee.